Oakley Flight Jacket Review

 The Flight Jacket comes with both a small zippered case and a microfiber storage/lens cleaning bag.
 The case is small, just bigger than the glasses, making it somewhat more packable than the larger cases included with the Smith Attack Max and the 100% Speedcraft.
 The inside of the case is lined with a soft felt-like material that won't damage the lenses or the frames.
 The storage bag is relatively standard with a drawstring at the top, but it also has an extra sleeve on the outside to store an extra lens or the 2nd set of included arms.

 Oakley products aren't known for being inexpensive, and the Flight Jacket continues the trend.
 That said, they are an excellent set of performance sunglasses with outstanding optical clarity and good coverage for high-velocity activities.
-And they are still less expensive than some of their direct competition, like the POC Do Half Blade.
+And they are still less expensive than some of their direct competition.

 You'll have to make your own decisions on the value of the Flight Jacket, but we feel that competitors that come with two lenses, like the Smith and 100% models we tested, offer more bang for the buck with a strikingly similar level of performance.

-The Flight Jacket quickly rose to the top and became one of our tester's favorite pairs of performance sunglasses.
+The Flight Jacket quickly rose to the top and became one of our tester's favorite pairs of cycling sunglasses.
 They provide great coverage and eye protection with excellent optical clarity and a relatively comfortable fit and a unique fog management adjustable nose piece.
-Overall though, they were bested by the Smith Wildcat for our Editors' Choice Award, but there is no denying that the Flight Jacket is one of the best performance sunglass models on the market and a great option for riders or runners who value fog-less lenses.
+There is no denying that the Flight Jacket is one of the best cycling sunglasses models on the market and a great option for riders or runners who value fogless lenses.

 — Jeremy Benson